Ringerike Municipality: Geography

 It is also home to mountain ranges, including Ådalsfjella.

 Climate

-Ringerike has a humid continental climate (Dfb) with relatively warm summers and cold winters, often with snow on the ground lasting for weeks.
+Ringerike has a humid continental climate (Dfb) with relatively warm summers and cold winters with snow on the ground.
 The all-time high 33.7 C was recorded July 2018.
-The all-time low -27.1 °C was recorded January 2010.
+The all-time low -27.1 °C was recorded 6 January 2024.

 Economy

 Billions of Norwegian kroner has been invested (as of 2022) in infrastructure, as a result of a government order (oppdragsbrev) in 2015; the municipality had to do their part in regard to the project "Ringerike Line"; the national budget is not final yet (as of October 2022) and government money for the project has not yet been allocated.

 Ringerike is famous for two agriculture products; Ringerike potato (Ringerikspotet) and Ringerike pea (Ringeriksert).
 Jens Aabel first started production of Ringerike potato around 1867.
 The Ringerike pea has obtained PDO (protected designation of origin).
 In June 2007, the Ringerike potato got "protected geographical indication" (PGI) under the name Ringerikspotet fra Ringerike.
 Six farmers are now producing and packing this special potato at Ask in Ringerike.
 Most of the potatoes are sold in the Oslo area.

 The town was also home to the commercial operations of the Norwegian Mapping Authority which in 2004 divested these to the then Ugland IT Group, later renamed Nordeca.
 The offices were closed in 2010 with all operations moving to Lysaker due to increasing computerization of map-making.